canadaduane/peslyak-psoriasis-paper/readme.md

 # What is this project? #
 An attempt to make sense of a very interesting paper on [Psoriasis](http://en.wikipedia.org/wiki/Psoriasis) called "[Model of pathogenesis of psoriasis](http://arxiv.org/abs/1110.0584)", published first in Russian, and then in English.

+The online version of these notes can be accessed [here](http://canadaduane.github.com/peslyak-psoriasis-paper/Peslyak-P1.html).

 ## Is it a retranslation? ##
 Not really.
 While I have taken editorial liberties in making certain places sound more like colloquial English, I'm not really attempting a retranslation.
 For starters, I don't know Russian.
 And secondarily, I don't know the author.
 Rather, I want to be more of a student of Mikhail Peslyak's paper, and so this project is an attempt to understand enough of his paper so that I can make sense of it, and perhaps help myself or others who have psoriatic symptoms (e.g. arthritic, epidermic, or otherwise).